MicrosoftDocs/sql-docs/docs/integration-services/security/access-control-for-sensitive-data-in-packages.md

 ### To set or change the protection level of packages at the command prompt

-1. Review the available values for the **ProtectionLevel** property in the section, [Setting the Protection Level of Packages](#set_protection), and determine the appropriate value for your package.
+1. Review the available values for the **ProtectionLevel** property in the section, [Protection Levels](#protection-levels), and determine the appropriate value for your package.

 2. Review the mappings for the **Encrypt** option in the topic, [dtutil Utility](../../integration-services/dtutil-utility.md), and determine the appropriate integer to use as the value of the selected **ProtectionLevel** property.